Pelvic Floor Disorders

 In addition to facilitating lifestyle medicine group programs, Stone counsels patients seeking behavioral activation for making lifestyle changes such as increasing activity/exercise, making healthier food choices, reducing alcohol use, weight management, and stress management.

-Elisa Virgilio, DPT, graduated with her bachelor’s degree from Keene State College in Health Science and completed her doctorate of physical therapy at the University of Rhode Island.
-Virgilio has trained with the American Physical Therapy Association’s section of Women’s Health and Herman and Wallace Pelvic Rehab Institute and received her certificate of achievement in pelvic floor physical therapy.
+Elisa Virgilio, DPT, is a doctor of physical therapy in the department of Pelvic Rehabilitation.
+Dr. Virgilio graduated with her bachelor’s degree from Keene State College in Health Science and completed her doctorate of physical therapy at the University of Rhode Island.
+Dr. Virgilio has trained with the American Physical Therapy Association’s section of Women’s Health and Herman and Wallace Pelvic Rehab Institute and received her certificate of achievement in pelvic floor physical therapy.

-She has a specialty in pelvic floor physical therapy focusing on women’s and men’s pelvic rehabilitation.
-Her areas of clinical interest are pelvic pain, sexual dysfunction, constipation, post-prostatectomy urinary incontinence, sacroiliac and pelvic girdle dysfunction across the male and female lifespan.
+Dr. Virgilio has a specialty in pelvic floor physical therapy focusing on pelvic rehabilitation.
+Her areas of clinical interest are pelvic pain, sexual dysfunction, constipation, post-prostatectomy urinary incontinence, sacroiliac and pelvic girdle dysfunction across the lifespan.